maubanel/UE5-Blueprints/dynamic-materials/README.md

 ##### `Step 6.`\|`ITB`| :small_orange_diamond: :small_blue_diamond:

 Connect the execution pins from the **Construction Script** node.
 Drag off the **Create Dynamic Material Instance | Return Value** pin to help the node suggestions.
 Let go of the left mouse button and start to type **Set Vector Parameter Value**.
 You can see that this is in the **Material** section which gives us a good hint that this is what we want.
+Connect the data and execution pins from **Create Material Instance** to **Set Vector Parameter Value**.

 ![set vector parameter values](images/SetVectorParameterValueRm4.png)